Newton Kismet Review Facts

 The weight of a shoe can actually be a lot more significant than might be apparent at first.
 Lighter shoes

 generally encourage more natural ranges of motion, but at the cost of less cushioning, while heavier shoes tend to provide more cushioning and support, but are less suited to more quick running.
 The Newton Kismet weighs in at 9.7 ounces.
-9.7 ounces is right on par with a trainer of this size, and is a fairly average weight.
+9.7 ounces is right on par with a trainer of this size and is a fairly average weight.
 The weight of the Kismet probably won’t be an issue for most runners.

 Breathability is critical in mitigating sweat on the feet, and potentially even blisters and odor within the shoe.
 None of these are issues runners want to bother with, so breathability is a very desired trait in a shoe.
 The Newton Kismet is a breathable shoe overall, mainly due to the upper.
 The upper generally is the key factor in breathability, and this is the case for the Kismet too.
 The upper does a good job with breathability here thanks to its mesh design.
-One of the major strengths of mesh is that it is quite breathable thanks to the way it is woven with holes in it.
-This manifests in the ability of the Kismet to circulate air, and makes the shoe very breathable overall.
+One of the major strengths of the mesh is that it is quite breathable thanks to the way it is woven with holes in it.
+This manifests in the ability of the Kismet to circulate air and makes the shoe very breathable overall.

 Everyone should know the importance of comfort in shoes, especially those for running.
 Running in uncomfortable shoes is something no runner wants to deal with.
 Luckily, the Newton Kismet is a fairly comfortable shoe.
 The main factors in this are the upper and the midsole.
 The midsole is comfortable thanks to its EVA foam midsole.
 EVA foam is a very springy and cushioning material, so every step feels responsive and well protected, making strides very comfortable.
 The midsole also contributes to comfort with its bridge, which is designed to stabilize strides while running.
 The upper contributes by being flexible and breathable, while still managing to secure the foot snugly and securely.
 It does this through the combination of its mesh design and the overlays that line the top.
 Overall comfort in the Kismet is pretty good.